[go: up one dir, main page]

 LocationFresno, California, United States

-CauseSpain's opposition to Catalonia's participation as a full member
+CauseSpain's opposition to the admission of Catalonia's roller hockey team as full member of FIRS

 OutcomeFIRS revokes Catalonia's provisional membership and expels it from the organization